quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{frame-max-stream-data}}) and STOP_SENDING frames ({{frame-stop-sending}}).

 The receiver only sends MAX_STREAM_DATA frames in the "Recv" state.
-A receiver MAY send STOP_SENDING frame in any state where it has not received a RESET_STREAM frame -- that is, states other than "Reset Recvd" or "Reset Read".
+A receiver MAY send STOP_SENDING frames in any state where it has not received a RESET_STREAM frame -- that is, states other than "Reset Recvd" or "Reset Read".
-However, there is little value in sending a STOP_SENDING frame in the "Data Recvd" state, as all stream data has been received.
-A sender could receive either of these two frames in any state as a result of delayed delivery of packets.
+However, there is little value in sending STOP_SENDING frames in the "Data Recvd" state, as all stream data has been received.
+A sender could receive either of these two types of frames in any state as a result of delayed delivery of packets.

 ## Bidirectional Stream States {#stream-bidi-states}